scoulomb/misc-notes/tls/multidomain.md

 the use of the Common Name is existing practice, it is deprecated and Certification Authorities are encouraged to use the dNSName instead.

+We can have in SAN:
+- also a wildcard
+- same top domain to be more specific

+See part 1, certificate at (3'16) https://www.linkedin.com/learning/learning-ssl-tls/certificates?autoplay=true&resume=false&u=75507506

 ## Solution 3: SNI